 “As a frequent book buyer I want to update my existing address to correct small errors so that I don’t have to retype them from scratch.”

 The team determines the “save address” Story is size 8, the “delete address” Story size 5, and the “update address” Story size 8.
-Based on this Sue moves the “save address” Story to the top of the Product Backlog, “delete address” about 15 items further down and “update address” has been moved so far down it will never be tackled.
+Based on this Paula moves the “save address” Story to the top of the Product Backlog, “delete address” about 15 items further down and “update address” has been moved so far down it will never be tackled.